2025 Premier Volleyball League on Tour

-The 2025 Premier Volleyball League on Tour was the second tournament of the Premier Volleyball League's 2024–25 season but was billed as a preseason tournament.
+The 2025 Premier Volleyball League on Tour was the preseason tournament of the 2025–26 Premier Volleyball League season.
+The preseason tournament was originally scheduled in July 2025 but was later moved to June 22, 2025.
+An Invitational Conference with four local teams as well as foreign guest teams is planned as the final leg of the PVL on Tour.

-It is the first time the "PVL on Tour" was held as its own tournament.
+It was the first time the "PVL on Tour" held as its own tournament.
 Previously, it was used as a label to market games outside Metro Manila.
 The previous PVL on Tour was integrated within the 2024–25 All Filipino Conference calendar.

-PVL president Ricky Palou announced that the PVL will hold a pre-season tournament, supporting the national team's preparation for the upcoming tournaments including the Southeast Asian Games in Thailand.
-Some of the games will have a greater focus on venues outside Metro Manila.
+PVL president Ricky Palou announced that the PVL would hold a pre-season tournament, supporting the national team's preparation for the upcoming tournaments including the Southeast Asian Games in Thailand.
+Some of the games had a greater focus on venues outside Metro Manila.

-The preseason tournament was originally scheduled in July 2025 but was later moved to June 22, 2025.
-An Invitational Conference with four local teams as well as foreign guest teams is planned as the final leg of the PVL on Tour.

 Draft

 The second PVL Rookie Draft was conducted before the start of this conference.
 The application for the Rookie Draft ended on May 23, 2025, and the draft event was held on June 8, 2025.